 2. Complete the online application form

-Student Reception is open from 08.00 - 20.00 Monday to Friday and from 10.00 - 18.00 on Saturday and Sunday.
+Student Services Reception is open from 08.00 - 20.00 Monday to Friday and from 10.00 - 18.00 on Saturday and Sunday.

+We recommend signing up to the Update Service.
 This will keep your DBS certificate up to date and allows organisations (with your permission) to check a certificate online in the future.
 This is optional but there is a time limit to register of 30 days after the certificate is issued.

 Lived overseas in the last 5 years?

 Whilst a DBS check is a check of your criminal record in the UK, this cannot currently assess criminal records held overseas.
 Consequently if you have lived outside of the UK for more than 6 months in the past 5 years you need to obtain a criminal record check from the country(ies) where you have lived during that period.
 Each country gives a different name to this process, with common names including ‘Certificate of Good Conduct’, ‘Certificate of No Criminal Conviction’ and ‘National Police Check’.
 The process for applying for one of these checks is different in every country.